Aspidopleura: History and classification

 Aspidopleura is known from only two fossils, the holotype and the paratype.
 The holotype, number "AMNH-JWJ-409", is a single female specimen preserved in a nearly flattened amber block 24 by 18 mm in size.
 The paratype, number "AMNH-JWJ-410", is also a single female specimen and preserved in a nearly triangular amber block 19 by 14 mm in size.
 Both amber blocks are currently residing in the American Museum of Natural History paleoentomology collections in New York City, USA.
 The specimens of Aspidopleura baltica were first studied by Gary A.P.
 Gibson, with his 2009 type description being published in the journal ZooKeys.
-The generic name wash coined by Gary Gibson as a combination of the supposed Greek words aspido meaning "shield" and pleuro, meaning "side".
-This is in reference to the shape and overall structure of the acropleuron.
-The proper words for "shield" and "side" in Greek are however ἀσπίς (aspis) and πλευρόν (pleuron) or πλευρά (pleura).
+The generic name wash coined by Gary Gibson as a combination of the Greek words aspido meaning "shield" and pleuro, meaning "side", in reference to the shape and overall structure of the acropleuron.
 The specific epithet "baltica" was designated as a reference to the origin of the specimens in amber from the Baltic region.